p0stw3b/programming-25/data/ru/part-3/4-defining-functions.md

 <sample-output>

-Сумма аргументов 1 и 2 равна 3
+The sum of the arguments 1 and 2 is 3
-Сумма аргументов 5 и 24 равна 29
+The sum of the arguments 5 and 24 is 29

 </sample-output>